Good Morning! As back to school started for our family yesterday, I thought I would start a series of posts on good breakfasts.

 Hemp seeds – These amazing seeds are full of healthy fats (including Omega 3’s) and easily digestible protein.
 I have never really been a fan of flax seeds and prefer hemp.

 They just taste nutty and awesome.
 I have a big bag of Hemp Hearts from Costco my husband bought me and I’m thankful for it’s affordability.
-When it’s possible, I do prefer to buy locally (Happy Hemp – Austin and HippieButter– Terrell, TX – certified organic) even though almost all hemp for food consumption in the US comes from Canada.
 I’m waiting for some grassroots movements in Kentucky to make hemp and hemp products grown in the USA.
+(Update 2019: It’s legal to grow hemp in the US now!)

 Other ideas – seeds (pumpkin, sunflower, soaked chia), nuts (almonds, cashews, pistachios, Brazil nuts, macadamia), leftover cooked veggies, tofu, tempeh, dried fruit